FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 7. Use a coyote roller.

-The coyote roller is a pre-made slippery surface that prevents animals from not only scaling the fence to get out but also prevents animals from jumping into the backyard with Fido.
+Coyote rollers are a pre-made slippery surface that prevents animals from not only scaling the fence to get out but also prevents animals from jumping into the backyard with Fido.

 What are some other measures I can take to prevent jumping over the fence?